atheoscommune/stabilityofchaoticmaps/README.md

 3. Image Encryption and Decryption implementation of Paper http://www.sciencedirect.com/science/article/pii/S026288560600103X
 4. Scripts to evaluate chaotic range of NO LM
 5. Evaluated datasheet of NO LM chaotic ranges

+REFER to Project Setup Guide to setup Project on your system.